-SEL-212 FOR THE TREATMENT OF REFRACTORY AND CHRONIC TOPHACEOUS GOUT
+SEL-212 FOR THE TREATMENT OF REFRACTORY AND TOPHACEOUS GOUT

-Our lead product candidate, SEL-212, consists of SVP-Rapamycin co-administered with pegsiticase, our proprietary pegylated uricase, for the treatment of refractory and chronic tophaceous gout.
+Our lead product candidate, SEL-212, consists of SVP-Rapamycin co-administered with pegsiticase, our proprietary pegylated uricase, for the treatment of refractory and tophaceous gout.
 Our preclinical data indicate that SVP-Rapamycin, when co-administered with pegsiticase, induces antigen-specific immune tolerance to pegsiticase and substantially reduces the formation of associated ADAs.
-We believe that our SEL-212 has the potential to offer a uniquely effective treatment for patients with refractory or chronic tophaceous gout, while also demonstrating the clinical effectiveness of our SVP technology.
-We completed the patient treatment portion of our Phase 1a trial in November 2015, initiated a Phase 1b trial in December 2015 and expect final data from both Phase 1 clinical trials in the second half of 2016.
+We believe that our SEL-212 has the potential to offer a uniquely effective treatment for patients with refractory or tophaceous gout, while also demonstrating the clinical effectiveness of our SVP technology.
+We completed the patient treatment portion of our Phase 1a trial in November 2015 and plan to initiate a Phase 1b trial in December 2015, with final data from both Phase 1 clinical trials expected in the first half of 2016.

 Approximately 8.3 million and 10 million patients in the United States and the European Union, respectively, suffer from gout, which is caused by elevated levels of serum uric acid.
-Excessive uric acid levels result in harmful deposits of uric acid crystals in joints and tissues, causing joint damage and painful inflammation.
-High concentrations of serum uric acid also increase the risk for other conditions, including cardiovascular, cardiometabolic, joint and kidney disease.
-No treatment has been approved to remove uric acid deposits from joints and tissues.
+Excessive uric acid levels result in harmful uric acid deposits in joints and tissues, causing joint damage and painful inflammation.
 Approximately 50,000 patients in the United States have been diagnosed with chronic refractory gout, an orphan indication defined by uric acid levels that cannot be controlled by available oral therapies.
 The U.S. Food and Drug Administration, or FDA, may designate a product as an orphan product if it is intended to treat a rare disease or condition, which is generally defined as a disease or condition with a patient population of fewer than 200,000 individuals annually in the United States, or a patient population of greater than 200,000 individuals in the United States but for which there is no reasonable expectation that the cost of developing and making available in the United States the drug or biologic will be recovered from sales in the United States.
 Although we expect to seek orphan drug designation for one or more of our product candidates, we have not yet applied for or obtained such designation.

-In addition, approximately 500,000 patients in the United States suffer from chronic tophaceous gout in which patients develop nodular insoluble masses of uric acid crystals referred to as tophi, which can occur either in joints such as fingers, toes or elbows or in the tissues that make up organs such as the kidney and heart.
-Both refractory and chronic tophaceous gout are severe diseases that can cause pain, arthritis and organ failure.
+In addition, approximately 200,000 patients in the United States suffer from tophaceous gout in which patients develop nodular masses of uric acid crystals referred to as tophi, typically in the joints of fingers, toes or elbows.
+Both refractory and tophaceous gout are severe diseases that can cause pain, arthritis and organ failure.
 Krystexxa, a pegylated uricase, is the only product approved by the FDA for the treatment of chronic refractory gout.
-There is no approved product for chronic tophaceous gout.
+There is no approved product for tophaceous gout.

 SEL-212 was designed specifically to overcome the challenges faced by Krystexxa.
 In clinical trials, Krystexxa demonstrated the ability to significantly reduce uric acid levels in serum upon initial dosing.
 However, despite these results, Krystexxa has not achieved broad commercial adoption.
 We believe this is primarily due to the product's undesired immunogenicity.
-The package insert information for Krystexxa indicates that during Phase 3 clinical trials, 92% of patients developed ADAs.
-The package insert information also indicates that during the drug's Phase 3 clinical trials, high Krystexxa-specific ADA levels in patients were associated with a failure to maintain normalization of uric acid levels.
-Similarly, in 2011, The Journal of the American Medical Association published the results of clinical trials finding that 58% of Krystexxa patients who received biweekly doses of Krystexxa were non-responders as measured by the high uric acid levels in patients, which was associated with the Krystexxa-specific ADA levels.
+The package insert information for Krystexxa indicates that during Phase 3 clinical trials, 92% of patients developed antibodies.
+The package insert information also indicates that during the drug's Phase 3 clinical trials, high anti-Krystexxa antibody levels in patients were associated with a failure to maintain normalization of uric acid levels.
+Similarly, a 2011 study published in The Journal of the American Medical Association found that 58% of Krystexxa patients were non-responders as measured by the high uric acid levels in patients, which was associated with the anti-Krystexxa antibody levels.